MathyouMB/website/src/content/articles/you-need-domain-expertise-to-get-hired.md

 ## Bigger Companies Hire T-Shaped Engineers

-A **T-shaped engineer** is someone with both depth and breadth — deep expertise in one area (the vertical bar of the "T") and a broad understanding across many others (the horizontal bar).
+A **T-shaped engineer** is someone with both depth and breadth: deep expertise in one area (the vertical bar of the "T") and a broad understanding across many others (the horizontal bar).

 ![Image of T-shaped](/images/articles/2025/you-need-domain-expertise-to-get-hired/tshaped.jpeg)

-Large companies aren’t looking for the most versatile generalists — they’re looking for specialists who bring deep domain knowledge and can plug into focused teams with complex, established systems.
+Large companies aren’t looking for the most versatile generalists, they’re looking for specialists who bring deep domain knowledge and can plug into focused teams with complex, established systems.

 Think about it, a company like Google probably wants the worlds best search engineers on their Search team, not generalist Software Engineers.